+In both divisions we offer a broad portfolio of innovative products that are aligned with the principles of the circular economy in many aspects and are geared to longevity, easy maintenance, reparability, reusability, and overall optimization.
 In the RVS division we equip rail vehicles for local and long-distance transportation with highly developed systems and solutions that are critical to safety and business operations.
 They include braking, entrance and air conditioning systems, power electrics, sanitary systems, automatic coupling systems, wiper and wash systems, and stationary and mobile testing equipment.
-Furthermore, Knorr-Bremse RailServices provides services and innovative solutions in the Rail aftermarket across the entire life
+Furthermore, Knorr-Bremse RailServices provides services and innovative solutions in the Rail aftermarket across the entire life cycle of a vehicle.